ds5500/project-Samee-Mushtak-25/README.md

 Because BWA and Bowtie 2 have different formats for FASTA indexing, the `make clean_eda` command should be run in between different EDAs.

-See [plan.md](plan.md) for a brief discussion of the results of this EDA.
+See [plan.md](plan.md) for a discussion of the results of this EDA.
+We have not yet implemented visualizations of alignments, so we display our results in a textual format instead of with figures.